Jenn Alford-Teaster knows how challenging it can be to provide for the people you love.

 But for Jenn, being comfortable is not enough, not when many families in her community are in trouble.

 Through her church, Jenn spent six years volunteering at a community homeless shelter, seeing the opioid crisis from the front lines.
 She has led a committee to address emergency relief for local families and, recognizing the particular difficulties facing women, has developed legislation to promote equal pay for equal work.
+Jenn currently works as a Senior Research Scientist at the Geisel School of Medicine with a particular focus on rural access to healthcare and expanding telemedicine in rural communities in the era of COVID-19.
 And she wants to do more.